 The RFM Certification Program uses the fundamental clauses of the RFM Fisheries Standard Version 2.1 and is in accordance with ISO 17065 accredited certification procedures.
 The assessment is based on the fundamental clauses specified in the RFM Fisheries Standard Version 2.1.
-It is based on four key components of responsible management derived from the FAO Code of Conduct for Responsible Fisheries (1995) and Guidelines for the Eco-labeling of products from marine capture fisheries (2009).
+It is based on four key components of responsible management derived from the Food and Agriculture Organization of the United Nations (FAO) Code of Conduct for Responsible Fisheries (1995) and Guidelines for the Eco-labeling of products from marine capture fisheries (2009).